 The Virginia Tech Police Department is available and ready to assist if needed.
 The Virginia Tech Police Department is a valuable resource for information.
 The department has educational literature available on prevention methods and procedures to follow if you should become the survivor of a sex offense.
-The department provides educational programs on women's awareness, personal safety and instructs Rape Aggression Defense (RAD) classes upon request.
-RAD classes are self-defense classes for women only and consist of awareness, safety tips and progresses into hands on attack simulations at the end of the class.
+The department provides educational programs on women's awareness, personal safety and instructs Rape Aggression Defense (RAD) for women upon request.
+RAD classes are self-defense classes for women and consist of awareness, safety tips and progresses into hands on attack simulations at the end of the class.
+Resisting Aggression with Defense for Men (RAD) program teaches the practice of self-defense and how to escape aggressive behavior.